 Some courses in this program have a field-based component, and there is a 45 hour pre-practicum course with a placement in an appropriate school setting.
-The program culminates with a practicum (student teaching) experience of 300 clock hours in a middle or secondary school classroom under the supervision of a teacher and a university faculty member.
-The practicum/student teaching experience is a semester-long experience.
-The practicum may be completed at the candidate's school where he/she is employed as the practicing teacher of record.
+The program culminates with a practicum (student teaching) experience of 15-weeks, 300 clock hours in a middle or secondary school classroom under the supervision of a teacher and a university faculty member.
+The practicum/student teaching experience is a full-time, semester-long experience.
+The practicum may be completed at candidates' public school where they are employed as the practicing teacher of record.
 A seminar course is required concurrently with the teaching practicum to provide students the opportunity for reflection and shared experiences.